 We take active steps to maintain outstanding levels of attendance.
 Attendance is closely monitored and the school has an Attendance Management Procedure which can be accessed via www.gorseybank.org.uk

-Our Pastoral Manager and Welfare Assistant work closely with families where attendance is of concern to find holistic ways to improve the situation.
+Our staff work closely with families where attendance is of concern to find holistic ways to improve the situation.